wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

 = 3.1 =
-Major bug fix on backend.
+Bug fix on backend and German translation.